-Exercise (don’t think about riding a horse, don’t think about riding a horse…), sleeping on your stomach, big bear hugs, sex: sore breasts can really interfere with your life.
+Exercise (like running or riding a horse) sleeping on your stomach, big bear hugs, and even sex - sore breasts can really interfere with your life.
 “I wanted to wrap my boobs in crime scene tape,” a woman told me recently.
 “You know, the kind that says ‘do not cross.’
 Honestly, they hurt so much, I had to point the shower head further north.”
-Because they are so common and can have such an impact on our daily lives, sore breasts are our Symptom of the Month.
+Sore breasts in menopause are common and can impact your daily life.

 While hormones are a big cause of breast pain, they’re not entirely to blame.
 We asked Naturopathic Doctor Suzanne McMurry of Naturopathic Cancer Treatment to help us understand what causes breast pain – particularly when it’s not necessarily our cycle anymore – and what we can do about it.

 “As far as breast soreness in menopause, there are some factors that can definitely influence this.
 First, if the women is on bioidentical hormones, or just hormones in general, the dosage may be too high.
-She should have her hormone levels tested, through blood work, by her gynecologist or primary care doctor.
+She should schedule a visit with her gynecologist or primary care doctor."

 “Second is diet related.
 This relates to either food sensitivities, specific to Immunoglobulin-G related food allergies.
 (Not the allergies that cause life-threatening reactions, but those that result in symptoms that continue to get worse over time.)
 These allergies trigger the immune system, increasing inflammation and resulting in symptoms related to breast tenderness, joint aches, digestive upset, headaches and migraines, just to name a few.
 Caffeine consumption also has a strong, direct correlation with breast tenderness.
-If you’re drinking more then 1 cup of coffee daily, substitute the rest with decaf or better yet, herbal teas and water, and do this for a week.
-Does this improve your pain?
+If you’re drinking more than one cup of coffee daily, substitute the rest with decaf or better yet, herbal teas and water, and do this for a week.
+Keep note if this improves your pain."

 In addition to Dr. McMurry’s expert advice, some additional lifestyle adaptations could help you be more comfortable.

 ANY TIME YOU FEEL YOU NEED TO.
-Honestly, you know your body best, and if something seems wrong, that’s all the “permission” you need to consult with a doc.
+Honestly, you know your body best, and if something seems wrong, that’s all the “permission” you need to consult with your doctor.

 Most of the time, breast pain is benign and doesn’t require medical attention.
 However, if breast pain lasts for several months, worsens, or is accompanied by a persistent lump, go get yourself checked out.
 If your breast pain comes with numbness in hands or fingers or other chest pain, get help immediately, as that can indicate a heart attack.

 Sore breasts don’t need to be a fact of life.
-If you’re experiencing cyclical or non-cyclical breast pain, check with a doctor or naturopathic doctor about what’s causing your symptoms and how to get that pain off your chest (sorry).
+If you’re experiencing cyclical or non-cyclical breast pain, check with a doctor or naturopathic doctor about what’s causing your symptoms and how to find relief.